-2.8.
-Dealing with Sexual Violence and Sexual Harassment between children
+3.7 Procedures for managing Sexual Violence and Sexual Harassment between children

 - Sexual violence and sexual harassment can occur between two children of any age and sex from primary to secondary stage and into college/post-16.
 It can also occur wholly online, concurrently online, and offline, or technology may be used to facilitate offline abuse.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children. - Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
 This will, in all likelihood, adversely affect their educational attainment and will be exacerbated if the alleged perpetrator(s) attends the same academy.
 Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and face to face (both physically and verbally) and are never acceptable. - Sexual violence may include rape, assault by penetration or sexual assault.
-Sexual harassment refers to 'unwanted conduct of a sexual nature,' such as sexual comments, sexual taunting, or physical behaviour such as deliberately brushing against someone. - Online sexual harassment may include non-consensual sharing of sexual images and videos, sexualised online bullying, unwanted sexual comments and messages, and sexual exploitation, coercion, and threats.
+Sexual harassment refers to 'unwanted conduct of a sexual nature,' such as sexual comments, sexual taunting, or physical behaviour such as deliberately brushing against someone.

-- 2.8.1.
-Be clear that there is a zero-tolerance approach to sexual violence and sexual harassment, that it is never acceptable, and it will not be tolerated. - 2.8.2.
-Provide training for staff on how to manage a report of sexual violence or sexual harassment. - 2.8.3.
-Make decisions on a case-by-case basis. - 2.8.4.
-Reassure victims that they are being taken seriously, offer appropriate support and take the wishes of the victim into account when decision making. - 2.8.5.
-Implement measures to keep the victim, alleged perpetrator and if necessary other children and staff members, safe.
-Record any risk assessments and keep them under review. - 2.8.6.
-Give consideration to the welfare of both the victim(s) and perpetrator(s) in these situations. - 2.8.7.
-Liaise closely with external agencies, including police and social care, when required. - 2.8.8.
-Academies are to follow the procedures outlined in: - Sexual Harassment and Sexual Violence addendum to the safeguarding policy 2021 Appendix E.
+Online sexual harassment may include non-consensual sharing of sexual images and videos, sexualised online bullying, unwanted sexual comments and messages, and sexual exploitation, coercion, and threats.

-- 'Keeping Children Safe in Education Part Five' 2023, Sexual violence and sexual harassment between children in schools and colleges,' (DfE, September 2021). - Academies should also refer to Sharing nudes and semi nudes: advice for education settings working with children and young people' (UKCIS, December 2020) Appendix F.
+- 3.7.1 Be clear that there is a zero-tolerance approach to sexual violence and sexual harassment, that it is never acceptable, and it will not be tolerated. - 3.7.2 Provide training for staff on how to manage a report of sexual violence or sexual harassment. - 3.7.3 Make decisions on a case-by-case basis. - 3.7.4 Reassure victims that they are being taken seriously, offer appropriate support and take the wishes of the victim into account when decision making. - 3.7.5 Implement measures to keep the victim, alleged perpetrator and if necessary other children and staff members, safe.
+Record any risk assessments and keep them under review. - 3.7.6 Give consideration to the welfare of both the victim(s) and perpetrator(s) in these situations. - 3.7.7 Liaise closely with external agencies, including police and social care, when required. - 3.7.8 Academies are to follow the procedures outlined in: - Sexual Harassment and Sexual Violence addendum to the safeguarding policy 2024 Appendix E. - 'Keeping Children Safe in Education Part Five' 2024, Sexual violence and sexual harassment between children in schools and colleges,' (DfE, September 2021). - Academies should also refer to Sharing nudes and semi nudes: advice for education settings working with children and young people' (UKCIS, December 2020) Appendix G.